rahul13ramesh/MultiTask_ModelZoo/README.md

 Using a single shared backbone (multihead) is a ubiquitous approach to multi-task learning and is an implicit design choice in areas like continual and meta-learning.
-The below figure (right) shows that using such a learner on 20 tasks constructed from CIFAR100 does not lead to monotonic improvements in performance across all tasks as we increase the number of tasks.
+The below figure (right) shows that using such a learner on 20 tasks constructed from CIFAR100, does not lead to monotonic improvements in performance across all tasks, as we increase the number of tasks.
-The reason for the same can be attributed to the *dissonance amongst the tasks* as a result of limited capacity of the neural network.
+The reason for the same can be attributed to the *dissonance amongst the tasks* as a result of the limited capacity of a neural network.

 Model Zoo explicitly addresses the same by increasing the capacity of the model and grouping related tasks using a scheme inspired from Boosting.